Pamela Trokanski Dance Theatre

 1. The Dance Theater began in 1985 and is composed of dancers with a significant amount of technical training in contemporary/modern, jazz, and ballet.

-2. The Apprentice Company began in 2009 as a way to train dancers with a goal of working towards the higher demands of technique and performance required by the main company.
+2. The Apprentice Company began in 2009 as a way to train dancers with a goal of working towards the higher demands of technique and performance required by the main company and to give younger, serious, dancers a pre-professional experience.

 The three companies include a diverse group of people in terms of ethnic background as well.